 Before you start the process of patenting your app idea, you should make sure it meets certain basic criteria.
 An app needs to be ‘novel,’ which means it’s not an obvious imitation of an existing product or concept.
 In other words, it must be useful for the public.
 Often, an app can be entertaining, but it cannot be the same as an existing service.
 To meet this requirement, your app must have inventive elements, which is a key factor.

 Your patent application must include a background section that elaborates on the context of your invention and explains how it’s different from existing products or services.
 It should also include a summary that explains why your app solves a particular problem.
 Finally, you should write a detailed description of your app, which is likely to be the most controversial part of the application.
 Those who aren’t experts in the field should seek the help of a patent attorney to help them.

 Another requirement for a patent is that the app idea must be useful.
 An app that simply entertains users will not be eligible for a patent.
 Moreover, the app must solve a real problem for a user.
 If the app idea has already been implemented or is not new, it won’t be patented.
 It must also be useful for the public.
 In this way, a patent will protect the idea against infringement.

 Before you begin drafting your patent application, you should conduct an exhaustive market research and competitor analysis to determine whether other parties have already patented the idea.
-After conducting a thorough market research and competitor analysis, you should determine how novel and unique your app idea is.
+After conducting a thorough market research and competitor analysis, you should determine how novel and unique your app idea is through a novelty search.
 If you’re unsure about whether or not your app idea is patentable, check the official patent database to see if anyone has already patented it.
 The USPTO is the easiest place to search for patents.